User Guide

 Two options are implemented:

--corr 1 A Laplacian filter is applied by default to maximize the fitting contrast.
-This is the recommended docking criterion for low resolution docking (>10Å) of single fragments.
-To provide for a more robust algorithm when dealing with cropped or thresholded experimental data we implemented also a mask that filters out hard artificial surfaces.
+to very low resolution (>10Å) density maps.
+To provide for a more robust algorithm when dealing with cropped or thresholded maps, we implemented also a mask that filters out hard artificial surfaces.
 Due to the masking and filtering expect overall smaller correlation values compared to -corr 0.

 More advanced options (at shell prompt):